1. Introducing PASS

 For a PASS to be approved several requirements must be met:

 In-kind support and maintenance is unearned income in the form of food, clothing, or shelter that is given or received because someone else pays for it.
 Whether living expenses are paid in full or just in part by someone else has a bearing on the amount of SSI cash benefits individuals receive when using the PASS work incentive.

 Individuals who live in someone else's household and contribute no money for their food and shelter expenses are considered to be receiving full in-kind support.
-In SSA lingo this is referred to as the Value of the One-Third Reduction (VTR).
+In SSA lingo this is referred to as the Value of the One-Third Reduction (VTR), which is $530 in 2021.
 Individuals falling into this category will have the Federal Benefit Rate (FBR) portion of their SSI cash benefit reduced by one-third.
 This reduction comes right off the top of their SSI check.